Why Lessor's Risk Insurance Can Be Important for Commercial Property Owners in CNY

 These tenants may not be able to pay for it, which leaves you footing the bill.
 This is because you own the property.
 That means you have liability for what happens there, even if it’s not your fault.
 And the fact that you don’t own the business doesn’t matter.
 This can be a big problem for you and may cause you to lose money or face lawsuits.

 You may damage your reputation or your relationship with your tenants.
-A lessor’s risk insurance policy will help you avoid vicarious liability.
-It will protect you from paying for someone else’s mistakes.
+A lessor's risk insurance policy may help you address vicarious liability exposure.
+It can help cover costs arising from someone else's mistakes.

 But a lessor’s risk policy may not be easy to obtain.
 It may depend on the type of tenants you have or the condition of your property.
 Also factor in the availability of insurance carriers.